Top Free Online Resources to Learn Coding

 The Command Line

 Free video series created by Wes Bos.
-More at an intermediate level, so not for total newbies.
+More at an intermediate level.

 Free online book by Mark Bates.
 Very in-depth.
 Can purchase hard copy and screencasts.